fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 In the output you should see that package has a "signed" status.

 ### Step 3: upload the package to Fleet

-In Fleet, you can upload the package using the Fleet UI or fleetctl command-line tool.

-The Fleet UI method is a good start if you're just getting familiar with Fleet.

-The fleetctl CLI method enables managing the package in a Git repository.
-This way you can enforce code review and benefit from Git's change history.

 Fleet UI: